Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Law of large numbers: upper bound

 \subsection{Lattice approximation and {proof of the LLN upper bound}}

 {We have obtained in Corollary \ref{coro:fze} a control on the exponential moments of $\LN(\fze)$ \emph{for a fixed} $z \in \Dd_r$.
-In the first step below, we show that it yields an upper bound on $\Pot(z)$ (still for a fixed $z$).
-Then we get a bound controlling the values of $\Pot$ at \emph{all points $z$ on a sub-microscopic lattice} contained in $\Dd_r$.
-Finally, we turn it into a uniform control of $\Pot$ over $\Dd_r$.}
+In the first step below, we show that it yields an upper bound \corT{on the typical values of} $\Pot(z)$ for a fixed $z$.
+Then we get a bound controlling the \corT{(typical)} values of $\Pot$ at \emph{all points $z$ on a sub-microscopic lattice} contained in $\Dd_r$.
+Finally, we turn it into a uniform control of $\Pot$ over~$\Dd_r$.}